marcusgoll/cfipros-web/docs/definition-of-done.md

     * Code coverage reports.
 * Stories should be written to facilitate the creation of these automated checks.

+## 5. Exceptions Process

+There may be situations where meeting all DoD criteria for a specific story is not practical or necessary.
+In such cases, a formal exceptions process should be followed:

+### 5.1.
+Criteria for Exceptions

+Exceptions to the DoD should only be considered for legitimate reasons, such as:

+* **Technical Limitations:** Where technical constraints make certain criteria impossible to meet.
+* **Business Urgency:** Critical business needs that require expedited delivery (e.g., critical production fixes).
+* **Incremental Implementation:** Planned phased approach where certain aspects will be addressed in subsequent stories.
+* **Temporary Solutions:** Stopgap measures with a clear plan for addressing technical debt.

+### 5.2.
+Exception Request Process

+1. **Identification:** The developer identifies which specific DoD criteria cannot be met and the reasons why.
+2. **Documentation:** The exception request is documented in:
+   * The story file itself.
+   * The corresponding PR description in the "Request for Exception" section.
+3. **Justification:** Clear justification must be provided, explaining:
+   * Which specific DoD criteria are not being met.
+   * Why the exception is necessary.
+   * Risks associated with the exception.
+   * Plan for addressing the gap in the future (if applicable).
+4. **Approval:** Exceptions must be explicitly approved by:
+   * The tech lead or architect for technical exceptions.
+   * The product owner for business-driven exceptions.
+5. **Tracking:** Approved exceptions should be tracked as technical debt in the backlog if they require future remediation.

+### 5.3.
+Examples of Valid Exceptions

+* **Reduced Test Coverage:** For emergent production issues where immediate deployment is necessary, with a follow-up story to add comprehensive tests.
+* **Temporary Non-Compliance with Architecture:** When exploring new approaches with explicit understanding that refactoring will follow if the approach proves valuable.
+* **Deferring Documentation:** For rapid prototyping, with documentation to be completed in a follow-up story before production deployment.

+### 5.4.
+Exception Limitations

+* Exceptions should be rare, not the norm.
+* Exceptions should never compromise data integrity, security, or legal compliance.
+* Accumulated exceptions should be regularly reviewed and addressed as part of technical debt management.

 This Definition of Done is a living document and may be updated as the project evolves and the team refines its processes.